Computational materials research may sound complex, but it really isn’t if you are working with ExoMatter. We are here to help!

 Still have questions?
 Don’t hesitate to contact us!

-Computational materials development (or materials design) uses a data-driven approach to select materials based on their properties.
+Computational materials development (or materials design, materials informatics) uses a data-driven approach to select materials based on their properties.
 Instead of running hundreds of experiments in the lab, we can nowadays just run them in the computer.
 This proven method is much more efficient than traditional materials development, which is often at least in parts based on trial and error.

 Despite the great opportunities of computational materials science, any calculations are only as good as the models used to run them.
 Therefore, computational materials development cannot replace experiments and expert knowledge, but supplements them.